wcrl/Build-the-Bot/Getting Started/3D Printing Guide.md

 We recommend following tutorials prior to attempting to design a part.
 This will allow you to familiarize yourself with the interface, and will make designing your part considerably easier.

+## Printspace

+Every 3D printer has a limitation of the size of the objects it can print.
+The range of each of the three axes determine what is known as the prinspace, or print volume.
+This means that any single body must fit in that printspace in order to be printed on that machine.
+Examples of common 3D printers and their printspaces include:

+* Prusa i3 MK3S: (25x21x21) cm or (9.84x8.3x8.3) in
+* Prusa Mini: (18x18x18) cm or (7x7x7) in

 ## Overhangs

 ## Bridging